 Booking photo for Bryan K. Prisbrey (Courtesy: Cache County Jail).

-LOGAN — A preliminary hearing has been scheduled for a 34-year-old Providence man accused of molesting a 6-year-old girl numerous times.
-Bryan K. Prisbrey was arrested in February and later released after posting bail.
+LOGAN — A 35-year-old Providence man is being bound over for trial on charges of molesting a young girl numerous times.
+Bryan K. Prisbrey was arrested last February and later released after posting bail.

-Prisbrey appeared in 1st District Court Monday morning, participating during a virtual hearing.
-He was previously charged with two counts of aggravated sexual abuse of a child, a first-degree felony.
+Prisbrey participated in a virtual preliminary hearing in 1st District Court Monday afternoon, appearing by web conference with his attorney.
+He was previously charged with rape of a child and three counts of aggravated sexual abuse of a child, all first-degree felonies.

-According to an arrest warrant, deputies received a report of the crime from the alleged victim’s mother in February.
-The young girl had told her how Prisbrey, an acquaintance of the family, had allegedly pulled her pants down and touched her inappropriately.
+Cache County deputy attorney Dane Murray explained how deputies received a report of the crime from the alleged victim’s mother in February.
+The little girl had told her how Prisbrey, an acquaintance of the family, had allegedly pulled her pants down and touched her inappropriately multiple times.

 The alleged victim later told investigators that the assault was painful.
-It also had occurred multiple times.
 She claimed that when she confronted Prisbrey about what had occurred, he told her not to tell anyone.

 The girl’s mother confronted Prisbrey about the allegations.
 He reportedly told her that “he was so intoxicated that he does not remember (the abuse) happening.”
 He did admit to telling the girl not to tell anyone.